 4. Where and how the epinephrine auto-injectors will be stored.

 5. Names of the designated employees and/or agents who have completed the training program and are authorized to administer the epinephrine auto-injectors.

 6. Description of the process to allow individuals, other than those trained per R.I.
 Gen. Laws § 23-6.4-6, to be provided the epinephrine auto-injectors via remote authorization by an authorized health care provider, after consultation with the authorized health care provider by audio, tele-video, or other similar means of electronic communication, pursuant to R.I.
 Gen. Laws § 23-6.4-5.

 7. How and when the epinephrine auto-injectors will be inspected for an expiration date that has not passed, and how that will be recorded.

 9. Description of the process to report each incident to the Department pursuant to R.I.
 Gen. Laws § 23-6.4-8.

 Authorized entities must comply with the reporting requirements contained in R.I.
-Gen. Laws § 23-6.4-8 within forty eight (48) hours of the administration of an epinephrine auto injector.
+Gen. Laws § 23-6.4-8.
+Such reporting must occur according to procedures and format required by the Department.